 The result is that a boom is on the way for Georgia’s energy industry.
 “Further development of local generation in Georgia is based on use of local green energy sources such as hydro, solar, wind and geothermal,” says Khmaladze.
 Wind and solar, he estimates, will account for more than 10% of the grid over the next decade – making the Georgian market ripe for investment from market leaders in both areas.
 “New, more efficient thermal power plants are planned to replace existing inefficient ones, and additional measures to improve energy efficiency,” he says.

-Abundant opportunity in Georgian power points to a wider story: Georgia is a country that is open for business.
+Abundant opportunity in Georgian power points to a wider story: amidst widespread energy uncertainty, Georgia is a country that is open for business.
 Its flat tax economy means corporate profit tax is 15% and personal income tax just 20%, making it the world’s third least tax-burdened country, according to the World Bank.
 The Bank also ranks Georgia as one of the top two countries globally for ease of starting a business.
 Recent reforms mean only two documents are required for incorporation, and activities subject to licensing have been slashed from more than 900 to just 150.
 As Khmaladze concludes: “The rich energy potential of our country allows us to consider it as a guarantee of a stable economic future for both the state and private individuals.”
 For those businesses working directly with energy – or those worried about where they can get it – Georgia is the place to be.